jlevando/eureka/in_progress/latimes/latimes_readme.txt

-This readme was last updated by Lisa McAulay on 2021-02-13.
+This readme was last updated by Lisa McAulay on 2021-03-08.

 The LA Times Collection is being migrated by Lisa McAulay with assistance from Geno Sanchez.
-The first major ingest of this collection was performed in December 2019 and March-April 2020.
-The collection is being re-ingested into Californica-Stage and Ursus-Stage in February-March 2021 to correct the collection name and to correct erroneous values in the date.normalized field.
+The first major ingest of this collection was performed between December 2019 and April 2020.
+In February 2021, we began the process of re-ingesting the collection into Californica-Stage and Ursus-Stage to correct the collection name and to correct erroneous values in the date.normalized field.
+As of March 2021, that process is still ongoing.

 * Ingest Challenges *
 This collection contains ~17,000 items and when one record is updated, a substantial amount of re-indexing takes place.
 Ursus stage goes down whenever one of the latimes csv files is ingested.
 The Apps team decided on a solution on 2/10/21, and they will begin implementing in the near future.
 Lisa McAulay will wait to re-ingest the collection on production until the new solution is implemented.
 As of 3/8/21, the solution has not yet been implemented.

-* Problems To Resolve *
-latimes2_failed.csv includes 11 items for which we cannot find the original TIFF images.

 * Collection Status *